Examining Racial Stereotypes in YouTube Autocomplete Suggestions: Background and Related Work

 Prior research has shown algorithmic biases in the operation of search engines regarding what they index, what they present to specific users, and---most relevant to our work---how their autocomplete suggestions reinforce social discrimination~\citep{kay2015unequal}.
 For example,~\citet{baker2013white} showed that Google search produces a higher number of negatively stereotyped autocomplete suggestions for searchers with Muslim, Jewish, Gay, or Black identities. \citet{lin2023trapped} collected autocomplete predictions from three leading search engines---Google, Bing, and Baidu---and showed disparities in their toxicity scores with respect to gender, race, and sexual orientation. ~\citet{leidinger2023stereotypes} showed that autocompletes from Yahoo, another general-purpose search engine, include a large number of negative stereotypes for Latinos, e.g., portraying them as stupid and loud.
-Our work contributes to this line of research on autocomplete algorithm audits and the measurement of algorithmic biases.

-\section{METHODS}
+Our work contributes to this line of research by examining the prevalence of racial biases in YouTube search autocompletes.
+While prior studies have primarily focused on only the text of autocomplete suggestions~\citep{al2020google, baker2013white, leidinger2023stereotypes, roy2020age}, we analyze autocomplete texts in conjunction with the video results for each suggestion.
+This helps us present a more nuanced understanding of how YouTube users' interactions with its search feature may influence their perspectives.
+Our work is the first to deploy \textit{critical discourse analysis} (CDA) in addition to inductive analysis to uncover not only how language and discourse practices of autocompletes reflect problematic socio-cultural norms but also how they reinforce hegemonic whiteness and racist ideologies.

+It is possible that biased queries entered by users, in turn, could be influencing the autocomplete algorithm to produce stereotypical outputs.
+However, given the black-box nature of autocomplete algorithm, the extent to which this happens remains unclear.
+Some recent evidence suggests that the impact of search volume on autocomplete suggestions may be lower than is generally assumed and, in some instances, prior user queries may not feature at all in certain suggestions~\citep{Graham2022Investigating}.
+Thus, we largely focus in this article on the audit of autocomplete outputs rather than on inferring how biased user queries could influence the production of stereotypes in autocompletes.

+\section{Methods}